-Once she was of college age, she studied theater, film theory and women’s studies at New York University.
-While there, she met all the brilliantly funny folks that would become The State on MTV, and two years of sitting in on their writers’ meetings was the beginning of her comedy education.
+About 18 years after she was out of diapers she attended NYU, where she met all the brilliantly funny folks who would become The State on MTV.
+Two years of being their lackey and sitting in on their writers’ meetings were the beginning of her comedy education.

-After some flailing around post-New York, Courtenay landed in Portland, Oregon and began her advertising career working in IT at an agency whose creative director told her she “would never be a writer.”
-After a series of charming all-employee IT emails, she did become a writer at that agency and that creative director can suck it.
+Three years later, Courtenay landed in Portland, Oregon, and began her career at an ad agency whose creative director told her she would never be a writer.
+She later became a writer at that agency and that creative director can suck it.

-But her advertising career was thwarted by the siren song of public radio glamor.
-In 2003, she was asked by Kate Sokoloff and Robyn Tenenbaum to work on a new idea for a radio variety show that would become Live Wire—now a nationally-syndicated show on over 100 stations nationwide.
-She was the host, co-producer and head writer for the first 9 years, then stepped down (it’s a long story*) and became just co-producer and head writer for three more years.
+In 2003, Kate Sokoloff and Robyn Tenenbaum asked her to work on a new radio show that became Live Wire—now nationally syndicated on 200 public radio stations.
+She was the host, co-producer, and head writer for the first nine years, then stepped down as host (it’s a long story*) but continued as co-producer and head writer for three more years.

-In 2016 and 2017, she wrote a book about a year in which she tried to teach her anxious brain that everything would be okay by doing things that scared her.
-That book is Okay Fine Whatever: The Year I Went From Being Afraid of Everything to Only Being Afraid of Most Things.
+She then wrote Okay Fine Whatever: The Year I Went From Being Afraid of Everything to Only Being Afraid of Most Things, a book about a year in which she tried to teach her anxious brain that everything would be okay by doing things that scared her.
+(Ask your independent bookseller if Okay Fine Whatever is right for you!)

 How do you pronounce your name?